Updated October 2017

 Not the easiest to clean

 We somewhat split the packs up based on overall size and carrying capacity.
-For those of you who are more interested in packs on the lighter side of things, we chose the CamelBak Rogue
+For those of you who are more interested in packs on the lighter side of the spectrum, we chose the CamelBak Rogue

 as our favorite lightweight pack.
-The Rogue though small still has enough space to carry at least a few small items primarily for biking.
+Though small, the Rogue still has enough space to carry at least a few small items needed for biking.
 That in conjunction with CamelBak's award-winning hydration system technology made this the obvious pick for the Top Pick for a Lightweight Hydration Pack.

 : CamelBak Rogue